MechanicalRock/mechanicalrock.github.io/_posts/2022-09-21-hvr-and-hva.markdown

 ### Issues solved by HVA

-- High throughput promotes efficient load time into the destination (>10MBps)
-- Handles large volumes of data
+- Massive amounts of data
+- Untimely data access
+- High computation cost of replication
-- Data Compression
+- Using Oracle
-- Use of CDC eliminates the need for queries to the source database thereby minimising replication latency
-- Schema Drift Handling
-- Allows Rapid integration through the use of a managed service (Connectors)

-As technology capabilities advance so does the need to move faster and work more efficiently.
-In saying so, we can reduce the data management requirements of any large enterprising company to two metrics, time savings and monetary cost savings.
-When it comes to data, this rule could not be more true than it is today.
-The fact that companies are producing larger volumes of data at a much faster rate means there is a real demand for tools that can handle large volumes of data and also keep up with the rate which new data is generated.
+Data collection is ever increasing and enterprises today are racing to leverage it.
+Replicating operational data in a cloud-based analytical storage solution is one way to do this.
+HVA is a wicked tool that can do just that... with the right amount of elbow grease.

 Fortunately HVA can handle large volumes of data at a rate of >10 mB/s.
-In addition, the utilisation of CDC means that the need to query the database for data changes is totally eliminated thereby reducing the data integration latency also known as the load time.
+Though the initial loading uses a direct SELECT statement to grab the data, continuous replication uses Change Data Capture (CDC).
+This reduces the data integration latency also known as the load time.
 HVA implements CDC by making use of the database's transaction logs.

-It is important to note that CDC is not used during initial load.
-During initial load HVA performs a query that employs the use of the SELECT command to grab all schemas and associated tables from the database and this exerts a substantial compute load on the resource system.
 There are ways to alleviate the processing burden placed on the system during initial load.
-The main method that can be used to achieve this is multi-core parallel processing of a pre-segmented table, with each core being allocated a workload.
+The main method to achieve this is multi-core parallel processing of a pre-segmented table, with each core being allocated a workload.

+Finally, you can use this tool to help move away from Oracle to a cloud-based analytical data storage solution.
+Oracle, though widespread, could be considered overly complex, verbose and cumbersome in its setup, maintenance and use.
+Cloud-storage solutions such as Snowflake, when leveraged correctly can mean a cheaper and easier to use data solution for many currently using Oracle.
+HVA can be used to reap these benefits of Snowflake and others by aiding in replicating your data in the cloud.
+Though if Oracle is serving you and your analytical needs well, then this tool is not for you.

 ### Setup